-Institute of Public Policy Research
+Institute for Public Policy Research

-Developing a new personalised rent model which adjusts rental payments according to income and is therefore genuinely affordable for low-income households.
+Developing a new rent model which adjusts rental payments according to income and is therefore genuinely affordable for low-income households.

-Why we are funding this project
+Why we funded this project

-To contribute to the debate and evidence-base on what affordable housing means, by developing a new rent model which is genuinely affordable for low-income households.
+The overall aim of this project was to contribute to the debate and evidence-base on what affordable housing means, by developing a new rent model which is genuinely affordable for low-income households.